The light turned yellow and the boy slowed down.

 Barely dodging traffic, the boys made it through the red light, celebrating their bravado as their hearts raced.
 That's when they heard the siren of the traffic officer behind them.

 Teenagers feel peer pressure every day in their lives, whether in school or out on the town.
-During their teenage years, kids differentiate themselves from their parents by participating in peer groups, and sometimes, these groups offer negative choices to teens. (see Adolescence Developmental Psychology).
+During their teenage years, kids differentiate themselves from their parents by participating in peer groups, and sometimes, these groups offer negative choices to teens.
+For more information see adolescence developmental psychology.

 Oftentimes, “just saying no” isn't enough, and teens must look inward at self-confidence and personal convictions to make good choices.
 The reality is that teenagers are more likely than adults over 25 to binge drink, have casual sex, participate in negative situations, and get in automobile accidents.
 Given this increased likelihood of risky behavior, how can teens learn to make good decisions and choices while also maintaining friendships?